UniqueEpiphany/Philosophy/SelfHelp/HowToWinFriendsAndInfluencePeople.md

 > • Principle 9 - Make the other person happy about doing the thing you suggest.

 # Part 5 - Letters That Produced Miraculous Results

+Simple letter, isn't it?
+But it produced "miracles" by asking the other person to do a small favour—the performing of which gave him a feeling of importance.

+That psychology will work, regardless of whether you are selling asbestos roofs or touring Europe in a Ford.

+Remember, we all crave appreciation and recognition, and will do almost anything to get it.
+But nobody wants insincerity.
+Nobody wants flattery.

+Let me repeat: the principles taught in this book will work only when they come from the heart.
+I am not advocating a bag of tricks.
+I am talking about a new way of life.

+# Part VI: Seven Rules for Making Your Home Life Happier

+### 1 - How To Dig Your Marital Grave In The Quickest Possible Way

+That is what nagging accomplished for Eugenic.
+True, she sat on the throne of France.
+True, she was the most beautiful woman in the world.
+But neither royalty nor beauty can keep love alive amidst the poisonous fumes of nagging.
+Eugenic could have raised her voice like Job of old and have wailed: "The thing which I greatly feared is come upon me."
+Come upon her?
+She brought it upon herself, poor woman, by her jealousy and her nagging.
+Of all the sure-fire, infernal devices ever invented by all the devils in hell for destroying love, nagging is the deadliest.
+It never fails.
+Like the bite of the king cobra, it always destroys, always kills.

+The wife of Count Leo Tolstoi discovered that—after it was too late.
+Before she passed away, she confessed to her daughters: "I was the cause of your father's death."
+Her daughters didn't reply.
+They were both crying.
+They knew their mother was telling the truth.
+They knew she had killed him with her constant complaining, her eternal criticisms, and her eternal nagging.
+Yet Count Tolstoi and his wife ought, by all odds, to have been happy.
+He was one of the most famous novelists of all time.
+Two of his masterpieces, War and Peace and Anna Karenina will forever shine brightly among the literary glories of earth.

+Mrs Lincoln's jealousy was so foolish, so fierce, so incredible, that merely to read about some of the pathetic and disgraceful scenes she created in public—merely reading about them seventy-five years later makes one gasp with astonishment.
+She finally went insane; and perhaps the most charitable thing one can say about her is that her disposition was probably always affected by incipient insanity.

+Did all this nagging and scolding and raging change Lincoln?
+In one way, yes.
+It certainly changed his attitude toward her.
+It made him regret his unfortunate marriage, and it made him avoid her presence as much as possible.

+__So, if you want to keep your home life happy, • Rule 1 is: Don't, don't nag!!!__

+### 2 - Love And Let Live